 The vision of the Minister for Education (Higher Education and Skills) and MAS Board Member, Mr. Ong Ye Kung was clearly laid out at the launch of the Industry Transformation Map (“ITM”).
 He envisions Singapore to be a leading global financial center in Asia – one that connects global markets, supports Asia’s development and serves Singapore’s economy.
 MAS released ITM for the financial sector outlining their growth strategy through skill enhancement, innovation and disruptive technology.
+MAS Sandbox is a great example for companies to innovate, and still be regulatory compliant

 Singapore remains the focal point of Asia